This is a complete comparison between Mintos Vs Bondora.

 Mintos Pro & cons:

-- Disadvantages: Some small lenders are not reliable
+- Disadvantages: Some lenders are not reliable, some other failed already

 The greatest thing about Mintos?